kevinjohnston/lein-native/README.md

 #Compiling C code

-run the file "fakemake" in c-wrapper directory, some variables such as JDK_HOME will likely need to be changed
+run the file "build" in c-wrapper directory

 #Compiling Java and clojure code